 - Place the sugar, butter, vanilla extract into a saucepan and heat until melted and combined.

-- Add the added and stir to combine, then cook for about 5 minutes, stirring from time to time.
+- Add the oats and stir to combine, then cook for about 5 minutes, stirring from time to time.

 - Take half the oat mixture and spread over the base of the cake tin, pressing down firmly to make it level all over.